chehak123/Emotion-Recognition/README.md

-# Facial-Expression-Detection

-Facial Expression or Facial Emotion Detector can be used to know whether a person is sad, happy, angry and so on only through his/her face.
-This Repository can be used to carry out such a task.
-It uses your WebCamera and then identifies your expression in Real Time.
-Yeah in real-time!

-# PLAN

-This is a three step process.
-In the first, we load the XML file for detecting the presence of faces and then we retrain our network with our image on five diffrent categories.
-After that, we import the label_image.py program and set up everything in realtime.

-# DEPENDENCIES

-Hit the following in CMD/Terminal if you don't have already them installed:

-    pip install tensorflow
-    pip install opencv-python

-That's it for now.

-So let's take a brief look at each step.

-## STEP 1 - Implementation of OpenCV HAAR CASCADES

 We have used the "Frontal Face Alt" Classifier for detecting the presence of Face in the WebCam.
 This file is included with this repository.
-You can find the other classifiers [here](https://github.com/opencv/opencv/tree/master/data/haarcascades).
+Other classifiers can be found at (https://github.com/opencv/opencv/tree/master/data/haarcascades).

 Next, we have the task to load this file, which can be found in the label.py) program.
 E.g.: